Deputy Headteacher - 1.0FTE Ulceby St Nicholas CoE Primary

 Maintain a consistent and continuous focus on students’ achievement, ensuring resources are deployed to enhance progress.

-Organise and monitor the curriculum in line with Trust priorities, vision and ethos, evaluating its effectiveness and reporting findings to the Headteacher.
+With the Headteacher, organise and monitor the curriculum in line with Trust priorities, vision and ethos, evaluating its effectiveness and reporting findings to the Headteacher.

 Managing the Organisation

-Develop and implement organisational structures and procedures to enable management processes to work effectively in line with legal requirements.
+With the Headteacher, develop and implement organisational structures and procedures to enable management processes to work effectively in line with legal requirements.

-With the Headteacher produce and implement clear, evidence-based School Development Plans for the improvement of the Academy.
+With the Headteacher, produce and implement clear, evidence-based School Development Plans for the improvement of the Academy.

 Ensure that the range, quality and use of all available resources is monitored, evaluated and reviewed to improve the quality of education for all students and provide value for money.